levoxtrip/TKB/docs/topics/JavaScript/JS/Basics.md

 How to solve problems in coding:

-- stay calm and slow down - dont jump at a problem without a plan
+- stay calm and slow down - don't jump at a problem without a plan
 - take a logical and rational approach
 - Framework: